iljapanic/mdef/src/reflections/week-02/index.md

 [Jonathan Minchin](https://twitter.com/JonnyMinch), our intellectual guide throughout the week, challenged the class with thought-provoking questions and provided us with a necessary philosophical grounding.
 [Dr. Nuria Conde-Pueyo](https://iaac.net/people/nuria-conde-pueyo/) gave us an elaborate intro into both the world of professional bioscience as well as a more humble DIY biohacking movement and she did so in a genuine and authentic manner.
 Who knew I could get passionate about microorganisms?

 [Mette B. Andersen](https://twitter.com/mettebakand) from [Material Design Lab](http://materialdesignlab.dk/) in Copenhagen gave us an impactful primer on what constitutes a meaningful and sustainable design process through her exploration of designers’ relationship with various materials.
-Thora H. Arnardottir and Jessia Dias, two of the three [Bio Babes](https://www.instagram.com/bio.babes/), presented us with an inspiring showcase of speculative and provocative designs.
+Thora H. Arnardottir and Jessica Dias, two of the three [Bio Babes](https://www.instagram.com/bio.babes/), presented us with an inspiring showcase of speculative and provocative designs.

 ## Human-driven evolution